nebulasio/go-nebulas/README.md

 If you succeed in deploying a smart contract, you will get the contract address & transaction hash as response.
 Then you can call this samrt contract:
 1. get the smart contract address.
-2. give the method you want to call.
+2. give the 'function' you want to call.
+3. the params 'source' must be nil.
 ```
 curl -i -H Accept:application/json -X POST http://localhost:8080/v1/transaction -H Content-Type: application/json -d '{"from":"0x8a209cec02cbeab7e2f74ad969d2dfe8dd24416aa65589bf","to":"8f5aad7e7ad59c9d9eaa351b3f41f887e49d13f37974a02c", "nonce":2,"function":"dump"}'
 ```